The real question is.....Are YOU right for a Chinchilla?

 - Chinchillas need to take a dust bath 2-3 times a week.
 This creates a fine layer of dust on anything surrounding the cage and in the air.
 Once again, many people have allergies to this so please keep this in mind.

-- Chinchillas are messy.
-You will have hay and poops outside the cage, it is impossible not to.
+- Chinchillas are messy!
+You will have hay, poops and bedding outside the cage constantly, it is impossible not to.
 Most people just keep a broom and dustpan handy.

 - If you live with other animal companions, will they be ok with a chin in your home?
 You don't want to put a chin in danger with another animal that may try to attack or stalk him when he is in his cage.